Rate–distortion theory: Rate–distortion functions

 where h(D) is the differential entropy of a Gaussian random variable with variance D. This lower bound is extensible to sources with memory and other distortion measures.
 One important feature of the SLB is that it is asymptotically tight in the low distortion regime for a wide class of sources and in some occasions, it actually coincides with the rate–distortion function.
 Shannon Lower Bounds can generally be found if the distortion between any two numbers can be expressed as a function of the difference between the value of these two numbers.

-The Blahut–Arimoto algorithm, co-invented by Richard Blahut, is an elegant iterative technique for numerically obtaining rate–distortion functions of arbitrary finite input/output alphabet sources and much work has been done to extend it to more general problem instances.
+The Blahut–Arimoto algorithm, independently invented by Richard Blahut and Suguru Arimoto, describes a class of iterative algorithms for computing the channel capacity or rate–distortion functions of sources.
+It has since been extended to more general problem instances - for example, Kavčić's algorithm was shown to be a generalized Blahut-Arimoto algorithm in 2003.

 The computation of the rate-distortion function requires knowledge of the underlying distribution, which is often unavailable in contemporary applications in data-science and machine learning.
 However, this challenge can be addressed using deep learning-based estimators of the rate-distortion function.
 These estimators are typically referred to as 'neural estimators', involving the optimization of a parametrized variational form of the rate distortion objective.

 When working with stationary sources with memory, it is necessary to modify the definition of the rate distortion function and it must be understood in the sense of a limit taken over sequences of increasing lengths.